soph39/soph39/README.md

 - 1 high school class on webpage design (HTML and CSS)
 - Middle school robotics club
 - Middle school Computer Engineering class (3D modeling, robotics, coding, woodshop, etc.)
-- Used to mess around with Weebly and make silly websites (Not anything too serious but still counts as experience)
+- Used to mess around with Weebly and make silly websites (Not anything too serious but it's technically experience)

 <!---
 Soap-Man/Soap-Man is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.